 I am a day pupil but have boarded and I think it’s amazing.
 It’s fun being with your mates and I get all my work done.
 At the moment I am boarding full time due to my GCSE exams and I am getting lots of revision done – much more than I would at home.
 It’s very productive at the boarding house and teachers are always there to help when it is needed.

 Orchard House (Girls Year 3 – Year 10)

 Telephone: + 44 (0) 1759 321280

-Mrs Hall will assume responsibility for Orchard House from September 2018, after holding the post of Resident Tutor there for four years and having worked in both Orchard and Dolman Houses prior to that.
+Mrs Hall assumed responsibility for Orchard House in September 2018, after holding the post of Resident Tutor there for four years and having worked in both Orchard and Dolman Houses prior to that.
 She is also a Primary Teacher, and taught in Pocklington Prep School before the birth of her daughter in 2015.

 Mrs Hall studied Ancient History and Archaeology at The University of Liverpool, followed by her PGCE at the University of Southampton and more recently the BSA Certificate Course in Pastoral Care and Boarding Management at Roehampton University.

 As well as her whirlwind toddler, Mrs Hall lives at Orchard House with her husband (and their significant collection of lego, model ships and teddy bears).
 Mr Hall also works at Pocklington School as History Teacher, amongst other roles.
 He shares Mrs Hall's passion for and dedication to boarding at Pocklington, having also worked as Resident Tutor in Dolman House from 2013-2015.